 The NHS Pension Scheme is a statutory, unfunded, defined benefit occupational pension scheme backed by the Exchequer, which is open to all NHS employees and employees of other approved organisations.
-The Scheme provides pensions for officer members based on final salary for employees in the 1995 Section and 2008 Section; whilst a career average revalued earnings (CARE) arrangement is in place for General Medical Practitioners and General Dental Practitioners.
+The Scheme provides pensions for officer members based on final salary for employees in the 1995 Scheme and 2008 Section (an amendment to the 1995 Scheme introduced in 2008); whilst a career average revalued earnings (CARE) arrangement is in place for General Medical Practitioners and General Dental Practitioners.

-From 1 April 2022, all active members moved to the NHS Pension Scheme 2015.
+From 1 April 2022, all active members moved to the 2015 Scheme who were not already in the Scheme entering as a new joiner from 1 April 2015.
 This Scheme provides pensions for all members calculated on a CARE basis.
-The formula is not the same as that used for practitioners in the 1995 Section and 2008 Section.
-Members with periods of service in more than one part of the Scheme are eligible to receive a pension calculated under the provisions of the Scheme applicable to those periods of service.
+The formula is not the same as that used for practitioners in the 1995 Scheme and 2008 Section.
+Members with periods of service in more than one part of the Scheme are eligible under certain circumstances to receive a pension calculated under the provisions of the Scheme applicable to those periods of service.

 Contributions due to the Scheme are set at rates determined by the Scheme's Actuary and approved by the Secretary of State for Health and Social Care.
-The Scheme receives contributions from employees and employers to defray the costs of pensions and other benefits.
+The Scheme receives contributions from employees and employers to defray the current and future costs of pensions and other benefits.

-The Scheme Accounts represent the combined position for both the 1995 and 2015 schemes.
+The Scheme Accounts represent the combined position for both the 1995 Scheme (including the 2008 Section) and 2015 Scheme.